olcf/olcf-user-docs/systems/frontier_user_guide.rst

 -----------------------------------

-This section describes how to map processes (e.g., MPI ranks) and process threads (e.g., OpenMP threads) to the CPUs and GPUs on Frontier.
+This section describes how to map processes (e.g., MPI ranks) and process threads (e.g., OpenMP threads) to the CPUs, GPUs, and NICs on Frontier.

 Users are highly encouraged to use the CPU- and GPU-mapping programs used in the following sections to check their understanding of the job steps (i.e.,